superdevgmbh/Superdev.Maui/README.md

 You can use this library in any .NET MAUI project compatible to .NET 8 and higher.

 ### Setup
-#### App Startup
 `tbd`

-`UseFirebasePushNotifications` has optional configuration parameters which are documented in another section of this document.

 ### API Usage
 `tbd`